URL path: Index page // Heavy Metals Extended Profile, Saliva

 Depending on their composition, condition, location, and size, metal dental restoration materials can release varying amounts of metals into saliva and surrounding tissues due to wear and corrosion.
 In some cases, this can cause local or even generalized inflammation of the gums.
 Because the metals in saliva end up in the gastrointestinal tract, the gastrointestinal mucosa is exposed and can also be irritated.

 However, apart from their local action, the continuous exposure of the intestine to increased concentrations of heavy metals increases the risk of absorption and occurrence of systemic manifestations.
-Chronic exposure to minerals is considered a factor in the development of many chronic inflammatory diseases.
+Chronic exposure to minerals is a factor in the development of many chronic inflammatory diseases.
 The association of exposure to heavy metals with conditions such as chronic fatigue syndrome, hypertension, and various neurological disorders is now well established.
-In addition to the size of the exposure to heavy metals, the patient's individual sensitivity is also important for the type and degree of symptoms.
+In addition to the size of the exposure to heavy metals, the patient's sensitivity is also essential for the type and degree of symptoms.

 To whom Heavy Metals Extended Profile, Saliva is addressed